 "How to screen record on iPhone" is one of the most popular search queries at the moment, so you're not alone!
 After all, recording your iPhone screen comes in handy when you need to send off a quick tutorial to friends or family, but it may be hidden in your iOS device's settings before you can get to it.

 While third-party apps on Apple's App Store offer plenty of customizable screen recording tools, the easiest way to create a screen recording is by using your iOS device's built-in screen recording feature.
 Find out how to screen record on your iPhone (we'll also tell you how to do it on your iPad, too, since it's technically the same process).

-In order to start screen recording, you will first have to allow the screen recording feature to appear in your iPhone or iPad's Control Centre (a.k.a the pull-down menu on the iPhone X and later or the pull-up menu on older iPhone models or the iPhone SE).
+In order to start screen recording, you will first have to allow the screen recording feature to appear in your iPhone (or iPad's) Control Center (a.k.a the pull-down menu on the iPhone X and later or the pull-up menu on older iPhone models or the iPhone SE).

 - On your iPhone or iPad, open the Settings app.

-- Scroll down and tap on "Control Centre."
+- Scroll down and tap on "Control Center."

 - Under the "More Controls" section, tap on "Screen Recording" to add the feature to the Control Centre.

-- Depending on your device, swipe up or down to show your device's Control Centre.
+- Depending on your device, swipe up or down to show your device's Control Center.